The Viking Invasion of Chadlington

 Having invaded the Dorset coast, the Vikings moved north raping and pillaging everything in their way.
 Then, on December the 26th 1066 they came across the small Cotswold village of Chadlington and a daunting natural obstacle which would confound their quest to conquer Wesdaxsfortshyre for the next 56 years – The Great Brook!

 As villagers congregated on one bank of The Brook they taunted the hapless Vikings who were camped on the other.
 Infuriated, the Vikings looked for ways around the raging torrents but were bewildered to find that The Brook was almost two miles long – a formidable obstacle indeed.
-They tried to dam the Brook at its source, but it was quite cold and, anyway, a farmer told them to shove off.
+They tried to dam the Brook at its source, but it was quite cold and there was a long-horned cow looking at them funny, so they killed it and made a hat.

 In frustration, the Vikings captured some of the cleverest people alive at the time, brought them to Chadlington and demanded they find a way to cross this awesome natural border.
 Galileo was summoned and brought telescopes to spy on the Chadtonians who were almost 6 feet away, Michelangelo invented a helicopter made from a sycamore leaf (useless idiot) and all Julius Caesar could do was come up with a chicken salad which everyone agreed was very nice but probably quite fattening.